microsoft/AdaptiveCards/specs/DesignDiscussions/InputLabels.md

 Since the benefits of associating the label and text are somewhat subtle, adoption may be an issue with Option 2.
 Option 1 has the benefit of being concise and simple for the card author and therefore more likely to be used.
 If an author wants a simple text label on their input, they can use the label property more easily than generating a separate text box.
 This would make it more likely that they do so, and therefore get the benefits of accessibility, better interaction model, and possible future responsiveness features even if they themselves don’t consider those issues.

 #### Backwards Compatibility
-One benefit of this approach is that there is no negative impact on down-level platforms.
+One benefit of this approach is that there is no negative impact on down-level platforms other than not providing the association.
 Because the TextBlock will still exist, only the association will be dropped when rendered on a platform that doesn't support this feature.

 ### Option 3 – LabeledInput type